prayagupa/java-tdd/README.md

 [stub vs mock](http://stackoverflow.com/a/3459491/432903)

 ```
 Every class or object created is a fake.
 It is a mock<> if you verify() calls against it.

-Otherwise its a stub<>, stub has the behaviour pre-determined. `stub` also referred to as state-based.
+Its a stub<> if you don't verify the calls, only have the behaviour pre-determined. `stub` also referred to as state-based.
 ```

 ex.